Temporal Straightening for Latent Planning: Experiments

 \paragraph{Predictor.} We use a ViT~\citep{dosovitskiy2021vit} as the dynamics predictor $f_\theta$.
 When available, proprioceptive states $p_t \in \mathbb{R}^{n_p}$ are encoded via $\mathcal{E}^p_\xi: \mathbb{R}^{n_p} \to \mathbb{R}^{d_{p}}$ and concatenated with each visual spatial feature.
 To condition on actions, we concatenate the action embeddings $z_t^a=\mathcal{E}^a_\psi(a_t)\in\mathbb{R}^{d_a}$ with the visual and proprioceptive embeddings before passing them to the predictor.
 We apply a temporal causal attention mask so tokens at time $t$ attend only to frames $\{t-K,\dots,t-1\}$, enabling frame-level autoregressive prediction.

 \paragraph{Cosine similarity computation.} The straightening loss (Eq.~\eqref{eq:cossim}) is only applied on visual latents $z_t^v$.
-Different implementations depend on whether latent representations preserve spatial structure: \begin{itemize} \item \textbf{Global features} ($n_v = 1$): Compute the cosine similarity directly between vectors. \item \textbf{Spatial features} ($n_v > 1$): We consider four variants: (i) compute the cosine similarity per-patch and average across patches; (ii) flatten all spatial features and then compute the cosine similarity; (iii) average-pool the spatial features before computing the cosine similarity; (iv) use a learnable pooling head to aggregate spatial features before computing the cosine similarity.
+Different implementations depend on whether latent representations preserve spatial structure: \begin{itemize} \item \textbf{Global features} ($n_v = 1$): Compute the cosine similarity directly between vectors. \item \textbf{Spatial features} ($n_v > 1$): We consider four variants: (i) compute the cosine similarity per-patch and average across patches; (ii) flatten all spatial features and then compute the cosine similarity; (iii) average-pool the spatial features before cosine similarity; (iv) use a learnable aggregation head to aggregate spatial features before cosine similarity.
 We use (iv) in the main experiments and ablate these choices in~\Cref{app:straightening}. \end{itemize}